iThinkiKhan/Franken-bot/README.md

 I decided to upgrade the brain and display of the bot, primarily.
 I also wanted to use common parts and 3d prints I could order from the local library.

 **Hardware**
 Brain - Lonely Binary ESP32-S3 N16R8.
 16MB flash, 8MB octal PSRAM.
-Powerful little chip by esp32 standards.
+Powerful chip by esp32 standards.
 We need it to drive all the functions.

 Display - 2.8" IL19341 Touch Screen.
 SPI interface (important to keep cables down) 320x240 resolution.
 This should enable us to display all kinds of data effectively, or act as a button, etc. This also gives us an SD slot.

 Movement - 2x SG90 Servos.
-Can be upgraded to x6 for walking version.
+Can be upgraded to x6 for walking capability (untested).

-**_Warning_** -Some of the pins on this board are used for the extra RAM.
-Do not use those pins.

 **3D Printing & Assembly**